 .
 It should have a minimal impact

-Naturally grown: We both felt very strongly from the very beginning that our farm needed to be managed according to the deep organic principles.
-We use farming techniques and practices that ensure healthy food for us and our community as well as a healthy environment for our family and future generations.
+Naturally grown: We both felt very strongly from the very beginning that our farm needed to be managed according to deep organic principles.
+We use all natural farming techniques and practices that ensure healthy food for us and our community as well as a healthy environment for our family and everyone downstream.

 Apart from the initial tillage required to bring our farm into production we practice minimal till farming, it has become a mantra for us as we make every effort to build soil organic matter and to maintain the integrity of our soil structure.
 To this end we make extensive use of green manures and green mulches.
 These are cover crops (buckwheat, oats, peas, radish or rye) that we use to protect and enhance the soil when we are not growing crops.
 Keeping the soil covered prevents erosion, sequester nutrients, cools the soil and improves it structure.
 In many cases we leave the winter killed crop residues in place the following growing season as an in-situ form of mulch to suppress weeds for the following transplanted crop.
 These residues add organic matter and fertility as they decompose.

 We have also begun to assemble what we call our “poultry crew”, which is a flock of heritage chickens that we use to further enhance our soil and its fertility.
 We pasture them in garden beds that have cover crops that we’ve allowed to go to seed.
 This provides us a free source of feed, while the chickens weed, consume insect and larvae, all the while fertilizing and converting the left over straw into compost for a crop the following year.
 Did I mention eggs?